Zivid: 2023: Zivid 2+

+2024: Zivid 2+ R-series

+In December 2024, Zivid introduced an upgraded version of the Zivid 2+: the Zivid 2+ R-series.
+This line of cameras mirrors the original line up for the Zivid 2+ with the MR60, MR130, LR110.
+The Zivid 2+ R-series brings higher quality 2D data that is sharper, crisper and has less image artifacts while having the same 2D and 3D 5-megapixel resolution as its predecessor.
+The Zivid 2+ R-series brings a level of robustness and immunity to changes in ambient light to provide more complete, correct and consistent data.

+This new camera line-up will also support the introduction of a new 3D reconstruction technology that vastly suppresses and removes vertical reflections from complex shiny scenes that are prone to noisy and poor data.

+The introduction of this camera aligns with the growing market for using AI-based segmentation to provide more consistent data to improve the matching capabilities and pose estimation returns of the software.

 Technology

 To obtain a machine-readable 3-dimensional image of a target object, the Zivid camera technology uses a technique known as structured light, or fringe projection, to arrive at a high-definition point cloud, a highly-accurate set of data points in space.
 A defined grid pattern is projected onto an object in white LED light, and a 2D color image sensor captures any distortion of the pattern as is strikes the surface.
 By merging multiple images, complete object depth and surface data are acquired and used to create a full-color 3D point cloud.
-The Zivid 3D color camera integrates a 1920 pixel x 1200 pixel image sensor to produce a high-quality 2.3 Mpixel point cloud resolution, with XYZ coordinate, native RGB and contrast data for each individual pixel in the point cloud.
+The Zivid 3D color camera integrates a 1920 pixel x 1200 pixel image sensor to produce a high-quality 5.0 Mpixel point cloud resolution, with XYZ coordinate, native RGB and contrast data for each individual pixel in the point cloud.
 A good point cloud is characterized by a high density of points and no missing data, yielding a lifelike 3D model of the captured scene.

 Application

-The Zivid One Plus 3D color cameras and software are being used as the machine vision sub-system for a variety of autonomous industrial robot cells, collaborative robot cells and other industrial automation systems.
+The Zivid 3D color cameras and software are being used as the machine vision sub-system for a variety of autonomous industrial robot cells, collaborative robot cells and other industrial automation systems.

-Covering the range from 300 mm to 3,000 mm, the cameras are applied to tasks including random bin picking, pick-and-place, de-palletizing, assembly, packaging and quality inspection in a range of different manufacturing and logistics sectors.
+The cameras are applied to tasks including random bin picking, pick-and-place, de-palletizing, assembly, packaging and quality inspection in a range of different manufacturing and logistics sectors.